safetrustcr/dApp-SafeTrust/README.md

 ## TrustlessWork Escrow Integration - EaaS
 > ⚠️ **Not an implementation step** — this section describes the TrustlessWork API for reference only.

 SafeTrust deploys and funds escrow contracts via the [TrustlessWork API](https://docs.trustlesswork.com/trustless-work).
-All calls require an `x-api-key` header and return an **unsigned XDR transaction** that must be signed by Freighter before being broadcast to Stellar.
+All calls require an `x-api-key` header and return an **unsigned XDR transaction** that must be signed by Freighter Wallet before being broadcast to Stellar.

 ### EaaS flow

 ```
 POST /deployer/single-release   → returns unsignedTransaction (XDR)